storesafe/cordova-sqlite-storage/README.md

   - `SQLITE_ENABLE_FTS4`
   - `SQLITE_ENABLE_RTREE`
   - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 ref: <http://sqlite.org/pgszchng2016.html>
+  - `SQLITE_OMIT_BUILTIN_TEST` - TBD unwanted option to be removed in the near future (Android/iOS/Windows)
-  - `SQLITE_OS_WINRT` for Windows only
+  - `SQLITE_OS_WINRT` (Windows only)
-- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported since they do not honor the `before_plugin_install` hook.
-The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license terms) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (using [brodybits / Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver))
   - optional: built-in Android database classes (usage described below)
 - Windows 8.1 and Windows Phone 8.1 are no longer supported by this version.
-WP8, Windows 8.1, and Windows Phone 8.1 support is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
+WP8, Windows 8.1, and Windows Phone 8.1 support is available (without the extra BASE64, REGEXP, and pre-populated database features) in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
-Android version should be used to deploy to Fire-OS 5.0(+) devices.
+Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
-- Windows version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
+- Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
+  - FIXED in cordova-sqlite-storage plugin version: Windows platform version fails with an error in case an `undefined` SQL parameter argument value is used.
+  - This version branch has dependency on `v140` build toolset included by Visual Studio 2015 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580) (UNTESTED and UNSUPPORTED WORKAROUND for Visual Studio 2017 is described at: <https://developercommunity.visualstudio.com/content/problem/48806/cant-find-v140-in-visual-studio-2017.html>)
+  - It is **not** possible to use this plugin with the default "Any CPU" target.
+A specific target CPU type **must** be specified when building an app with this plugin.
-  - Issue with UNICODE `\u0000` character (same as `\0`)
+  - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing
   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
-  - ~~Issue with emojis and other 4-octet UTF-8 characters (apparently not stored correctly) ref: [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564)~~
-  - Not possible to read BLOB column values
+  - ~~Not possible to read BLOB column values~~ *Must use BASE64 function to read BLOB values as documented below*
-  - Issue with `undefined` SQL parameter argument value described below
-  - It is **not** possible to use this plugin with the default "Any CPU" target.
-A specific target CPU type **must** be specified when building an app with this plugin.
-  - This version branch with dependency on platform toolset libraries included by Visual Studio 2015 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580)
+  - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
-- macOS _platform_ version ("osx" platform) has not been tested in a release build and should be considered pre-alpha.
+- The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
-- FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/macOS/Windows)
-- Android is supported back to SDK 10 (a.k.a.
-Gingerbread, Android 2.3.3); support for older versions is available upon request.
+- Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
-- iOS versions supported: 8.x/9.x/10.x (see [deviations section](#deviations) below for differences in case of WKWebView)
+- iOS versions supported: 8.x / 9.x / 10.x / 11.x (see [deviations section](#deviations) below for differences in case of WKWebView)
+- FTS3, FTS4, and R-Tree are fully tested and supported for all target platforms in this version branch.
-- In case of memory issues please use smaller transactions or use the version at [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
+- In case of memory issues please use smaller transactions or use the plugin version at [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).

 <!-- END Status -->

 ## Announcements

-- _Ionic 3 starter template available at [iursevla / ionic3-PreDB](https://github.com/iursevla/ionic3-PreDB), Unlicense (public domain)_
+- Ionic 3 starter template is available at: [iursevla / ionic3-PreDB](https://github.com/iursevla/ionic3-PreDB), Unlicense (public domain)
-- _Ionic 2 starter template available at_ [iursevla / ionic2-PreDB](https://github.com/iursevla/ionic2-PreDB), Unlicense (public domain)
+- Ionic 2 starter template is available at: [iursevla / ionic2-PreDB](https://github.com/iursevla/ionic2-PreDB), Unlicense (public domain)
+- Advanced Ionic v1.x starter template with pre-populated SQLite database at: [jdnichollsc / Ionic-Starter-Template](https://github.com/jdnichollsc/Ionic-Starter-Template) (MIT license)
+- Nice overview of cordova-sqlite-storage and other alternatives for storing local data at: <https://www.sitepoint.com/storing-local-data-in-a-cordova-app/>
+- New alternative solution for small data storage (no pre-populated database support): [TheCocoaProject/ cordova-plugin-nativestorage](https://github.com/TheCocoaProject/cordova-plugin-nativestorage) - simpler "native storage of variables" for Android/iOS/Windows
 - Windows 10 (UWP) build with /SAFESEH flag on Win32 (x86) target to specify "Image has Safe Exception Handlers" as described in <https://docs.microsoft.com/en-us/cpp/build/reference/safeseh-image-has-safe-exception-handlers>
 - Fixed iOS/macOS platform version to use [PSPDFThreadSafeMutableDictionary.m](https://gist.github.com/steipete/5928916) to avoid threading issue ref: [litehelpers/Cordova-sqlite-storage#716](https://github.com/litehelpers/Cordova-sqlite-storage/issues/716)
 - Resolved transaction problem after window.location (page) change with possible data loss ref: [litehelpers/Cordova-sqlite-storage#666](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666)